python-cffi/cffi/doc/source/index.rst

 =======================================================

-This code has been developed on Linux but should work on any POSIX or Windows platform.
+This code has been developed on Linux but should work on any POSIX platform as well as on Win32.
 There are some Windows-specific issues left.

 Requirements: